punker76/gong-wpf-dragdrop/README.md

 ## Namespace

-To use `GongSolutions.WPF.DragDrop` in your application you need to at the namespace to your Xaml files.
+To use `GongSolutions.WPF.DragDrop` in your application you need to add the namespace to your Xaml files.

 ```xaml
 xmlns:dd="urn:gong-wpf-dragdrop"